 4. Shipping & pickup

-If you only order products from Rosette (ie. they don’t have a “partner” specified at the top of the page), we will contact you right away to organize a convenient time for you to pick up.
-Most of these customers pick up their order within 48 hours.
+Once you submit your order, we will contact you right away to organize a convenient time for you to pick up.
+Typically, customers can pick up their order within 2 business days of placing their order.

-We work hard to get your parcel in the mail within 2 business days of your order.
+We work hard to get your parcel in the mail within 5 business days of your order.

 Usual shipping is about 5-7 business days during most of the year and about 12-14 business days during the holiday months.
 (We give these numbers so that you’re not disappointed in case Canada Post is slow for some reason.
 But some of our customers report receiving their items sooner.)